-5. Helping children in foster and adoptive placements achieve permanency

-Program Development will review and revise permanency planning and concurrent planning procedures, the Safe Family Home Report (SFHR) and Permanent Plan and will gain input from Family Court, specific to: process and timeline for identifying and achieving permanency goals; timelines for filing TPR, including compelling reasons; timeframe for concurrent planning discussions, documenting the concurrent plan, and efforts to achieve the concurrent plan; requirements of reasonable efforts, parent engagement, and readiness assessment, when moving from reunification; and appropriate use of APPLA and legal guardianship as permanency goals.
+5. Helping children in foster and adoptive placements achieve permanency gain input from Family Court, specific to: process and timeline for identifying and achieving permanency goals; timelines for filing TPR, including compelling reasons; timeframe for concurrent planning discussions, documenting the concurrent plan, and efforts to achieve the concurrent plan; requirements of reasonable efforts, parent engagement, and readiness assessment, when moving from reunification; and appropriate use of APPLA and legal guardianship as permanency goals.